 Farming and Farm Income

-Gross cash farm income (GCFI) includes income from commodity cash receipts, farm-related income, and government payments.
-Family farms (where the majority of the business is owned by the operator and individuals related to the operator) of various types together accounted for nearly 99 percent of U.S. farms.
-Small family farms (less than $350,000 in GCFI) account for 90 percent of all U.S. farms.
-Large-scale family farms ($1 million or more in GCFI) account for about 3 percent of farms but 42 percent of the value of production.
-This chart was revised March 7, 2017, see errata for details.
+Gross cash farm income (GCFI) includes income from commodity cash receipts, farm-related income, and Federal Government payments.
+Family farms (where the majority of the business is owned by the operator and individuals related to the operator) of various types together accounted for 97 percent of U.S. farms in 2022.
+Small family farms (less than $350,000 in GCFI) accounted for 88 percent of all U.S. farms.
+Large-scale family farms ($1 million or more in GCFI) accounted for about 3 percent of farms and nearly 52 percent of the value of production.

-Median total household income among all farm households ($76,735) exceeded the median for all U.S. households ($56,516) in 2015.
-Slightly less than half of U.S. farms are very small, with annual gross cash farm income under $10,000; the households operating these farms typically rely on off-farm sources for the majority of their household income.
-Median household income and income from farming increase with farm size; the typical household operating the largest commercial farms earned $361,057 in 2015, and most of that came from farming.
+Median total household income among all farm households ($95,418) exceeded the median total household income for all U.S. households ($74,580) in 2022.
+Median household income and income from farming increased with farm size and most households earned some income from off-farm employment.
+About 88 percent of U.S. farms are small family farms, with gross cash farm income less than $350,000.
+The households operating these farms typically rely on off-farm sources for the majority of their household income.
+In contrast, the median household operating large-scale farms earned $505,833 in 2022, and most of that came from farming.